Guilhermesfl/coding-challenge/js_edition/README.md

   - `GET /absences/vacations` - returns a json list of the crew absences due to vacation
   - `GET /absences/sickess` - returns a json list of the crew absences due to sickness

+It is also possible to filter by date range and user id simultaneously by passing all the params to the query.